epam/road-ios-framework/Documents/ROADLogger.md

 ...
 RFLogInfo(@"Test message with %@, %i, %i", @"Param 1", "2", YES);
 ```
-already takes and advantage of log leveling and attributes configured in shared instance of logger.
+already takes and advantage of log levelling and attributes configured in shared instance of logger.
 Full call will look like:
 ```objc
 [[RFServiceProvider logger]  logInfoMessage:@"Simple message"];
 ```
+####Configuration
-but before writing this code you should configure logger:
+Before writing this code you should configure logger.
+This configuration have to be done before log statement, so good location to place it is `- application:didFinishLaunchingWithOptions:`:
 ```objc
 id <RFLogging> logger = [RFServiceProvider logger];
 [logger addWriter:[RFConsoleLogWriter plainConsoleWriter]];
 ```
 *`RFServiceProvider` used as a logger singleton provider.*

-Convinience macros are defined for all 4 levels:
+Convenience macros are defined for all 4 levels:

+* `RFLogInfo`,
+* `RFLogDebug`,
+* `RFLogWarning`,
-`RFLogInfo`, `RFLogDebug`, `RFLogWarning`, `RFLogError`.
+* `RFLogError`.

 We can set necessary log level for all log writers:
 ```objc
 [[RFServiceProvider logger] setLogLevel:RFLogLevelDebug];
 ```
-## Mutliple outputs, filters and formatting
+##Multiple outputs, filters and formatting

-##### Writers
+#####Writers
 Writers represent output for the message.
 3 types of outputs included from the box: console, file and network.

-Base writer implementation has a **background message queing**.
+Base writer implementation has a **background message queuing**.
 This minimizes performance impact but should also be taken in account when other logging/tracing technologies are used simultaneously.

 ##### Multiple outputs:
 Logger configured with 3 different writers at one log level.